The road to greater engagement with low- and middle-income countries (LMICs)

-The AO Foundation (Arbeitsgemeinschaft für Osteosynthesefragen – Association for the Study of Internal Fixation) was inaugurated in 1958 by 13 Swiss surgeons.
-Having experienced firsthand the benefits of internal fixation of fractures using implants, they set out to promote the study of this relatively new branch of surgery and to spread the news to others by teaching principles of operative fracture treatment.
+The AO (Arbeitsgemeinschaft für Osteosynthesefragen – Association for the Study of Internal Fixation) was created in 1958 by 13 Swiss surgeons.
+Having experienced firsthand the benefits of internal fixation of fractures using implants, they set out to promote the study of this relatively new branch of surgery and spread the news to others by teaching principles of operative fracture treatment.

-Right from the early days, the AO was outward-looking, establishing reciprocal contacts with centers of excellence in Europe, North America, Asia and Latin America, and disseminating information to surgeons, trainees and nurses throughout the world.
+Since its early days, the AO has been outward-looking, establishing reciprocal contacts with centers of excellence in Europe, North America, Asia, Latin America, and the Middle East and disseminating information to surgeons, trainees, and nurses throughout the world.

 1999 – AO SEC